synthMoza/scanningUtility/README.md

 * the number of file analysis errors (for example, there are not enough rights to read the file);
 * the runtime of the utility.

-The example of this utility work from the command line:
+The example of this utility work from the command line (not the real output):
 ```
 ./scan_util C:\Windows\System32

 ====== Scan result ======
 Processed files: 4672
-JS detects: 0
+JS detects: 23
-CMD detects: 0
+CMD detects: 4
-EXE detects: 35
+EXE detects: 6
-Errors: 0
+Errors: 28
-Execution time: 00:00:04
+Execution time: 00:00:24
 =========================
 ```